XingxinHE/Hex/pages/Word.md

 # 📝Definition
+- A basic unit of [[memory]] in a computer, often the unit used to hold an integer.
 - On most machines, [[Byte]]s are assembled into larger structures called words.
 - 1 word = 4 bytes.